-This workshop aims to place the concept of just transition within an overarching vision for just transformation, moving from sectoral or regional focused approaches towards a systemic and global perspective: from Just Transition to Just Transformation.
+This workshop placed the concept of just transition within an overarching vision for just transformation, moving from sectoral or regional focused approaches towards a systemic and global perspective: from Just Transition to Just Transformation.

-This workshop aims to place the concept of just transition within an overarching vision for just transformation, moving from sectoral or regional focused approaches towards a systemic and global perspective: from Just Transitions to Just Transformation.
-During the workshop, we will exchange about just transition experiences from various regions, with a focus on multi-stakeholder governance.
-Breakout groups will be organised to get a chance to have in-depth discussions on the role of women and young people in just transition or transformation, as well as the synergies between social and ecological goals.
+During the workshop, we exchanged about just transition experiences from various regions, with a focus on multi-stakeholder governance.
+Within the breakout groups, we had the chance to have in-depth discussions on the role of women and young people in just transition or transformation, as well as the synergies between social and ecological goals.